abluescarab/CheatMod/README.md

+#This Fork
+I'm not sure about "forking etiquette", so please excuse me if I make a mistake.
+I'm trying to keep the files from the original project while also adding my own features.
+This fork is mostly for personal use.

 #CheatMod By Kristof1104

 This is a mod for Game Dev Tycoon, it enables users to use cheats through an in-game menu.